Why do moms find it so hard to sit back, relax, and just keep things calm and peaceful?

 An average mother usually has a never-ending to-do list.
 From the moment the alarm goes off, she would typically be pulled in a thousand different directions because of child care, chores, errands and, for working moms, office responsibilities.
 The much talked about “me time” is often a myth.

-Because mothers are wired to care for other people, they are perfectly fine with this crazy busy lifestyle, but this takes a serious toll on their mental, physical and psychological health.
+Because mothers are wired to care for other people, they are perfectly fine with this crazy busy lifestyle, but this takes a serious toll on their mental and physical health.
 Some stress and tension may be normal, but if you’re a mom who can’t even enjoy a cup of coffee for ten minutes, then you need to learn how to do something for yourself on a regular basis.